seattle-beach/pivotal-life/README.md

 If you belong to more than one org, select the `pivotallabs` org.

+If you have acces to more than one space, select the `pivotal-life` space.

 Next, build a `.env` file using the Cloud Foundry settings:

     $ ./populate-dotenv.sh

 You'll need the username and password in the generated `.env` file to visit the dashboar - it uses Basic Auth.